7 Best Replacement Window Brands for Homes of 2024

 Milgard: Best Budget Vinyl Replacement Windows

-Founded in 1962 and located in Tacoma, Washington, Milgard Windows & Doors offers a modern take on classic vinyl windows.
+Founded in 1962 in Tacoma, Washington, Milgard Windows & Doors offers a modern take on classic vinyl windows.

 For affordable vinyl window options, Milgard is a great brand to consider.
 They offer five tiers of windows varying in both price and quality.

-Milgard is known for its wide selection of vinyl replacement windows in varying sizes as well as custom options.
+Milgard is known for its wide selection of vinyl replacement windows in varying sizes and custom options.

 The cost for a Milgard standard vinyl single-hung window only ranges from $225 to $250.

-With Milgard windows, you can expect a full lifetime warranty that lasts for as long as you own your home.
+With Milgard windows, you can expect a full lifetime warranty if you own your home.
 Additionally, Milgard will cover manufacturing defects.

 Alside: Best Energy-Efficient Replacement Windows